 Christmas at Disney World is right around the corner!
 Anyone visiting Walt Disney World during Christmas is in for an exhilarating adventure full of holiday magic!

 Let’s face it!
 No one does Christmas like Disney World!
 And you’re not going to want to miss a single thing!

 In this guide, we will look at what’s happening around the parks and resorts for the upcoming holiday season.
 Disney has begun to release information regarding the holiday season this year, and there are several things we’ll need to cover.

-For starters, the Christmas season at Walt Disney World will officially begin on November 12th.
-More than likely, this year will be different than most.
-That’s because Disney World begins celebrating its 50th anniversary in October.
+For starters, the Christmas season at Walt Disney World officially begins on November 12, 2021.
+But, more than likely, this year will be different than most.
+That’s because Disney World began celebrating its 50th anniversary in October.

 Below we’ll go over what each park will be offering and add information about the resorts and Disney Springs.
 I can almost hear the faint tune of “We’re simply having a wonderful Christmastime” in the distance.
 Can you?

 Over at Magic Kingdom Park, guests can expect tremendous decorations down Main Street U.S.A.
 The background music transitions from one holiday carol to the next, and you’ll immediately know that you just stepped into the most magical place on earth.

 At dusk, castle projections will be displayed on Cinderella Castle.
 These will happen in the evenings in rotation with the special 50th projection that turns the castle into a beacon.

 This year, Disney is offering an extra-cost ticketed after-hours event instead of Mickey’s Very Merry Christmas Party.
 This new after-hours is called Disney’s Very Merriest After Hours.